 If your home has been damaged by a construction defect, the first step is to meet with an experienced attorney.
 You will discuss your experience and find how an attorney can help protect you from the costs and frustration of construction defects in your home.

 Initial consultations at the McDonald Worley law office are always free and confidential.
-To prepare for an initial consultation with an attorney, bring as much documentation as you can about your home and the damage caused by the construction defect, including the cost of related repairs, photographs, and inspection reports.
+To prepare for an initial consultation with an attorney, bring as much documentation as you can about your home.
+Additionally, bring documentation about the damage caused, including the cost of related repairs, photographs, and inspection reports.

 GET A FREE CASE EVALUATION